 A lengthy recruitment cycle is the most daunting challenge that medical facilities face.
 It can take a few months or even a year to fill an open position.

-Longer recruitment cycles have a negative effect on the healthcare providers as well as the patients.
+Longer recruitment cycles have a negative effect on healthcare providers and patients.
 The existing doctors are usually overworked and unable to provide cover.
-Meanwhile, the customers fail to receive quality care in a timely manner.
-As a result, the prestige of the organization may get ruined.
+Meanwhile, customers fail to receive quality care in a timely manner.
+As a result, the prestige of the organization may be ruined.

 Conclusion

-There may be tons of challenges facing the healthcare sector.
-Still, you can attempt to reduce the roadblocks to medical doctor recruitment by finding practical solutions to the aforementioned issues.
+The healthcare sector may face many challenges.
+Still, you can reduce the roadblocks to medical doctor recruitment by finding practical solutions to the aforementioned issues.

-Investing in streamlining the screening process, marketing, branding, etc., to shorten the recruitment cycle's length is an excellent start to making the recruitment process efficient.
+Investing in streamlining the screening process, marketing, branding, etc., to shorten the recruitment cycle is an excellent start to making the process efficient.